AndreNicolai/pupil-docs/developer-docs/unity.md

 - `Vector Depth Radius` can be adapted to define the dimension of the circle

-	- 2D calibration: We place the markers based on viewport coordinates, starting at the center position (0.5,0.5).
-Depth translates to the distance from the camera at which marker is placed.
+	- 2D calibration: Depth translates to the distance from the camera at which marker is placed.
 Radius defines the distance from the center point (in viewport space).

-    - 3D calibration: We place the markers based on XYZ coordinates in local camera space.
-As we need to calibrate for depth, as well, we have multiple distances at which the circle pattern is applied.
+    - 3D calibration: As we need to calibrate for depth, as well, we have multiple distances at which the circle pattern is applied.
 In the standard case at a distance of `0.6`, `1` and `2`.
 Radius defines the XY distance from the current center point (0,0,Depth).

 - `Samples Per Depth` defines the amount of calibration points recorder for each marker position.
 We reduced this number for 3D calibration to a third of the samples of 2D calibration so it takes the same duration of time.